peidevs/Event_Resources/PendingMeetUps.md

     - Thursday night is a conflict, which is a bummer
 * Fenil on image recognition
 * Reilly W expressed interest in giving a talk
+* Scott Smith has offered to do a talk:
+    - A history of IT service management: what DevOps has made redundant, and why ITSM is still relevant today